Prenatal and perinatal psychology: Motor development

 In the 1930s the physiologist Davenport Hooker examined reflexes or reactions, respectively of aborted fetuses extrauterine.
-Nowadays, the motor skills of embryo and fetus can be examined with ultrasound techniques quite easily.
+Currently, the motor skills of embryo and fetus can be examined with ultrasound techniques quite easily.
 From the eighth week on the embryo moves the rump, shortly after that his extremities.
 With the means of sonography one could demonstrate that these were not simple reflexes, but also endogenously provoked movements.
-According to Alessandra Piontelli the fetus shows all patterns of movement, which later can be found in the newborn.
+According to Alessandra Piontelli, the fetus shows all patterns of movement which later can be found in the newborn.